 Many contests have a Youth or Junior division or award system to help encourage young people to try out the hobby and participate in contests.
 It is rarer, but some contests have a Master category.
 Entrants who have won in the past or sell painted figures may be confined to this division.
 While this can seem like an equitable way to spread awards a little further, in practice there are painters who make a living selling miniatures who do not paint at the highest levels, and hobbyists who do, so it doesn’t always work as expected/desired.

 Contests that are held as part of a gaming convention are usually located in a high traffic area.
-Entries are placed into glass fronted display cases with shelves from the floor to five to six feet up.
+Entries are placed into glass fronted display cases with shelves from the floor to five or six feet up.
 Viewing entries can be a crowd jostling experience at busy conventions, and you may have to bend down or stand on tiptoe to see all the pieces.
 It is common for the largest pieces to be located on the bottom shelves.
 Others are usually grouped by category.
 The display cases are locked when the contest staff is not available, and if they are located in a room like a dealer hall, the room is locked as well.
 At Gen Con the display cases of the main contest are in a busy hall, so they’re still accessible for viewing at odd hours.
 (And there’s enough traffic to deter thoughts of funny business.)

 The display cases at Crystal Brush 2018 at Adepticon.
 Display case viewing isn’t always this busy, but it’s not uncommon.